What patients and families need to know

 Research students have the opportunity to work with faculty members on specific research projects sponsored by the Division or may propose new work for future development.
 As part of the research team, students have the opportunity to participate in research design, data collection and data analysis.

-Individuals who are interested in the observership/research experience should complete an application through the Children’s National Health System Bulletin Board.
+Individuals who are interested in the observership/research experience should complete an application through the Children’s National Hospital Bulletin Board.
 The following information must be completed:

 - Your personal information, including your dates of availability